rust-lang-ru/book/rustbook-en/src/ch13-02-iterators.md

 is why you’re required to implement the `next` method when implementing the `Iterator` trait.

-Methods that call `next` are called *consuming adapters*, because calling them uses up the iterator.
+Methods that call `next` are called _consuming adapters_ because calling them uses up the iterator.
 One example is the `sum` method, which takes ownership of the iterator and iterates through the items by repeatedly calling `next`, thus consuming the iterator.
 As it iterates through, it adds each item to a running total and returns the total when iteration is complete.
-Listing 13-13 has a test illustrating a use of the `sum` method:
+Listing 13-13 has a test illustrating a use of the `sum` method.

 <Listing number="13-13" file-name="src/lib.rs" caption="Calling the `sum` method to get the total of all items in the iterator">